thorpej/nabud/README.md

 ## Features

 * Define up to 254 content channels (numbered 1-255) from an arbitrary number of sources.
+* Sources can be local or remote (such as NabuRetroNet).
 * Serve an arbitrary number of NABU PCs:
     * As many RS422 serial ports as you can connect to your system for real NABU hardware.
     * Support for connections from NABU emulators (such as MAME) over TCP.